 Expatriation

-Pop icon Tina Turner has just joined a multitude of famous – and not so famous – expats.
-Having recently acquired Swiss citizenship, Turner, a long-time resident of the canton of Zurich, voluntarily “relinquished” her US citizenship and passport.
+Pop icon Tina Turner has recently joined a multitude of famous and not-so-famous expats.
+After acquiring Swiss citizenship, Turner, a long-time resident of the canton of Zurich, voluntarily “relinquished” her US citizenship and passport.

-But Turner and Saverin share one thing in common: When reporting their expatriations, the mainstream media got it all wrong.
+But Turner and Saverin share one thing in common: the mainstream media got it all wrong when reporting on their expatriations.

-I have already discussed here how the media missed the mark in Eduardo Saverin’s case.
+We have already discussed how the media missed the mark in Eduardo Saverin’s case.
 With Tina Turner, they made additional mistakes.

 Within hours of The Washington Post breaking the story, dozens of websites worldwide were repeating two fundamental misconceptions expressed in that article:

-• Renunciation of US citizenship is a much more complex process than relinquishment, and
+1. Relinquishment vs. Renunciation.
+Renunciation of US citizenship is a much more complex process than relinquishment.

 Let’s deal with each of these errors, one at a time.

-The official procedures for giving up US citizenship are covered in Volume 7 of the US Department of State Foreign Affairs Manual (which, by the way, is a great antidote for insomnia).
+The official procedures for giving up US citizenship are covered in Volume 7 of the US Department of State Foreign Affairs Manual.

 Federal law prohibits the government from taking away your citizenship without proof that you intend to lose it.
-Therefore, if you want to relinquish, rather than renounce, you must prove your intent in some other way.
+So if you want to relinquish, rather than renounce, your US citizenship, you must prove your intent in some other way.

 To relinquish your US citizenship, you must voluntarily perform an “expatriating act,” such as becoming a citizen of or pledging allegiance to another country.